ErikArndt/GMTK-Jam-2020/README.md

 ## The Tech Stack
 We'll be creating the game with Pygame.
 Art will either be hand-drawn, or freely available assets found online.
 That's pretty much it.

+hi im caleb

 ## TODO:
-(edit as the project progresses
+(edit as the project progresses)
 * Brainstorm the concept